Corinth (modern city): Roman period

+The "Decuriones" were the local city council members.
+While freedmen were technically barred from high office in Rome, the colonial charter of Corinth allowed them to rise to the rank of decurio.
+Evidence for this is found in the Corinthian Inscriptions (Vol. 8), which list names of elite officials with Greek roots but Roman citizenship.

+To gain religious legitimacy, the new elite sponsored the Isthmian Games.
+Archaeological finds of "Agonistic Inscriptions" show that the new Roman citizens used these traditional Greek games to display their status to the wider Mediterranean world.
+One event of the Isthmian Games was held during the spring of AD 51.

+In the New Testament, Paul went to Corinth during his second missionary journey (Acts 18), during the reign of Emperor Claudius (r.
+41-54).
+He also wrote letters to the Corinthians and Romans.
+The Erastus Inscription, while not Jewish, this 1st-century paving stone mentions "Erastus, the Aedile" (a high-ranking city official).
+In the New Testament, Paul mentions an Erastus in his letter to the Romans (written from Corinth) alongside Jewish companions, illustrating the high social level at which the community intersected with city government.
+A heavy limestone lintel was discovered near the Lechaion Road (the main thoroughfare) bearing the Greek inscription [SYNA]GOGE EBR[AION].
+While the stone itself likely dates to the 4th or 5th century AD, archaeologists often find that later synagogues were built directly on top of earlier 1st-century foundations.

-Medieval times
+Medieval Ages

-A major earthquake struck Corinth and its region in 856, causing around 45,000 deaths.
+In 857 CE, a major earthquake struck Corinth and its region causing around 45,000 deaths.

 Modern era

 In 1858, the old city, now known as Ancient Corinth (Αρχαία Κόρινθος, Archaia Korinthos), located 3 km southwest of the modern city, was totally destroyed by a magnitude 6.5 earthquake.
 New Corinth (Nea Korinthos) was then built to the north-east of it, on the coast of the Gulf of Corinth.
 In 1928, a magnitude 6.3 earthquake devastated the new city, which was then rebuilt on the same site.
 In 1933, there was a great fire, and the new city was rebuilt again.

-During the German occupation in World War II, the Germans operated a Dulag transit camp for British, Australian, New Zealander and Serbian prisoners of war and a forced labour camp in the town.
+During the German occupation in World War II, the Germans operated a Dulag Luft transit camp for British, Australian, New Zealander and Serbian prisoners of war and a forced labour camp in the town.

 Geography

 Located about 78 km west of Athens, Corinth is surrounded by the coastal townlets of (clockwise) Lechaio, Isthmia, Kechries, and the inland townlets of Examilia and the archaeological site and village of ancient Corinth.
 Natural features around the city include the narrow coastal plain of Vocha, the Corinthian Gulf, the Isthmus of Corinth cut by its canal, the Saronic Gulf, the Oneia Mountains, and the monolithic rock of Acrocorinth, where the medieval acropolis was built.